 What is one thing every woman or man should own?

-What music is on your iPod right now?
+What music are you listening to right now?

 If we came to your house for dinner, what would you serve us?